 Whenever user information is needed, we ask the cache.
 If the username is not available, the cache automatically pulls it from the database and updates its own internal buffer.
 In future invocations, when the same username is requested, the cache won’t have to query the database again.

-cache_by_username variable is a key-value map.
+The cache_by_username variable is a key-value map.
 Everything loaded there will remain in memory throughout the Lambda container lifecycle.
-In subsequent requests, retrieving a cached user data will not only be faster but also cheaper, since we won’t have to hit the database.
+In subsequent requests, retrieving cached user data will not only be faster but also cheaper, since we won’t have to hit the database.

 This is obviously an oversimplification of the problem.
 We would likely need to consider some other factors to make sure our caching works properly.

 Another aspect is cache size and resource usage.
 How much memory does the Lambda function need and how much is allocated?
 The difference is roughly what we have available for caching.
-If the cache starts to grow further, it may cause memory exhaustion errors and prevent the function from working altogether.
+If the Lambda cache starts to grow further, it may cause memory exhaustion errors and prevent the function from working altogether.
 Thus, it’s a good idea to run a benchmark and avoid this potential failure point.

 Another thing to consider is the lack of synchronization between Lambda containers.
 When multiple invocations are running concurrently, Lambda has to spin up one container for each.
 They will not have the exact same usernames in their caches, as invocation arguments hitting each container will hardly be the same.

 For that reason, we can’t ensure consistent caching performance across all Lambda invocations.
-Depending on the number of concurrent requests and the variability of usernames requested, the cache might end up having to hit the database most of the time in practice.
+Depending on the number of concurrent requests and the variability of usernames requested, the Lambda cache might end up having to hit the database most of the time in practice.